mcc-us/bookkeeping/_pages/chap1.accounting-cycle.md

 |:-:|
 |![Accounting Cycle Flowhart](/assets/mc-graw-accounting-course/images/cir.act.cycle.png)|

+*If this is your first time encountering this, use this list as a roadmap, because it is only an outline.*

 ## 1. Identify & Analyze Transactions

 - Identify which accounts are impacted by the transaction.
 What are the account names & numbers?